Written by Medibank

 Emotional reasoning: “we often see this with people coming up with ways to justify why they are thinking in an irrational way,” says Sarah.
 “Coming up with reasons why you are sad and being unable to change that narrative or challenge that way of thinking can be a sign that it’s time to seek help.”

-Download your Medibank Better Minds App
+Download the Medibank Better Minds App

-Want to manage your mental health on your own terms, in your own time?
-Medibank’s Better Minds app provides wellbeing checks, personalised skills training and one-on-one coaching with health professionals for anyone who may need extra support.
-And it’s all included with your hospital cover.€ Find out more
+Want to better manage your mental health on your own terms, in your own time?
+Medibank’s Better Minds app provides members with hospital cover€ access to wellbeing checks, skills training and one-on-one coaching with health professionals.
+Find out more.

 When do negative thought patterns become an issue?